NCELab/NCEL_website/_projects/cf.md

----
 title: CF
-subtitle: Cognitive Decline Study
+subtitle: Cognitive Functioning Study
 group: memory-trauma
 layout: project
 image: images/cf.png
 tags:
-  - Cognitive Decline
+  - Trauma
-  - Aging
+  - Cognitive Aging
   - Attention
   - Memory
   - EEG
   - MRI
 ---

-The Cognitive Decline (CD) Study investigates whether exposure to trauma and cumulative life stress may contribute to premature cognitive aging among World Trade Center responders.
-While trauma-related health consequences are well documented, less is known about how long-term exposure affects cognitive functioning earlier in adulthood.
-Through longitudinal cognitive assessments, EEG, and MRI measures, this study examines changes in attention, memory, and brain function associated with early cognitive decline.
-By identifying behavioral and neural markers of risk, the project aims to improve early detection and inform interventions that support long-term cognitive health.
+Trauma exposure and cumulative life stress may have lasting effects on cognitive health, but their potential contribution to cognitive aging in midlife remains poorly understood.
+This study examines whether trauma exposure among World Trade Center responders is associated with changes in attention, memory, and other aspects of cognitive functioning.
+Using longitudinal cognitive assessments, EEG, and MRI, we investigate behavioral and neural markers of cognitive aging and cognitive risk.
+The goal is to identify early indicators of cognitive decline and factors that may contribute to maintaining cognitive health over time.